Roswell: The U.F.O. Cover-Up (1994)

 First of all, the movie relies heavily on the symbol of the U.S. military.

 I’m a filmmaker.
 Perhaps you are too (Hi!).
 So as you may already know, if you’re going to distribute mass media via television, theatrical distribution, or any other means that captures millions of eyeballs… If it deals with the U.S. military, an official from the U.S. military will inject themselves into the process early on.
 They help keep production budgets modest by providing military cooperation: using extras, uniforms, equipment, bases, etc. But they have to have a say in the depiction of the U.S. military in the film.

 If your movie is overwhelmingly aggressive & unfavorable, you can still make the movie (in theory, this is a free country) but it’ll be without the support of the military (obv).

 It looks to me like Roswell (1994) was made with the cooperation of the U.S. military.
 I have no proof nor could I find any information about it online.
 I’m sure if I pushed and did some investigative work I could figure it out… luckily I’m not a journalist, just a thinker-artist-man.

 If you’re reading this & wanna pay me to write a thing, shoot me an e-mail!

 But the film features expensive planes, shooting on bases, many military extras, and even a relatively favorable depiction of the military despite the parts where it gets controversial.
 Sure, some generals are shown as being brusk, even lying, to the public… But they’re doing it for national security, and they have our best interest in mind, etc etc etc…

 Also, real military officials are being depicted in this film.
 And they’re being portrayed by big celebrities.
 And it was released on cable television.

-Even without concrete information it seems less likely the military would not have involved themselves at some point of this production, and more likely they did.
+Even without concrete information it seems unlikely the military would not have involved themselves at some point of this production.
+Feels like they did.